ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 - Take a screenshot showing your name and student id on any text editor.

-- Encrypt the screenshot with GPG/GPA.
+- Encrypt the screenshot with GPG/GPA [**by using the provided public key**](for_tails_encryption.pub).

 - Follow the provided .onion address to the Onionshare file-sharing site.
 It should ask for a password, it is also provided.
 The site should say "Task 4 return box".

 ### Task 3 A) What to return on the website

-Upload an encrypted image file containing a screenshot of tails with your name and student ID visible to the provided OnionShare address, accompanied by a message containing your name and private key to decrypt the image.
+Upload an encrypted image file containing a screenshot of Tails with your name and student ID visible to the provided OnionShare address, accompanied by a message containing your name or another identifier which you can provide in the return repository.

 ### Task 3 B) Onionshare website

-Set up a static website with just your name on it with Onionshare, keep in mind this should be made visible.
-Provide the .onion address and possible password with your answers.
+Set up a static website with just your name on it with Onionshare.
-Your site should be up for time of the in class exercise time, it is at this time we check the sites.
+You can do this in another system than Tails.

+However, you should do it as **a reproducible service**.
+1. Take a look for [`onionshare-cli`](https://docs.onionshare.org/2.3.1/en/advanced.html#command-line-interface).
+2. Create `index.html` and modify it as you like, but include your name or another identifier which you should mention.
+3. Use containers to deploy the service (Docker[^25], Podman [^26] et. al).
+See the Dockers' guide [^25] if you are new to containers.
+`ENTRYPOINT` and `CMD` instructions should be used to launch the site with your configurations.
+4. Take a screenshot of your website from the Onion address.
+Identifier and address should be visible.
+5. Return the screenshot and Dockerfile[^27] or Containerfile [^28] to create the service.

-**Then answer the questions below:**
+### Task 3 C) Then answer the questions below:

-1. What happens when you pull out your Tails usb stick, did you try this?
+1. What happens when you pull out your Tails USB stick, did you try this?

 2. Why do these kinds of operations and services exist?
-Answer at around between 200 and 300 words.
+Answer at around between 100 and 200 words.

 ---